Among the big decisions you have to make to prepare to embark on this journey, the financial decision is likely the biggest.

 There is also a deposit of $2,000 paid along with your initial fee.
 That $2,000 will be refunded to you upon completed of the full year experience less any fees incurred on your behalf outside of the program benefits.
 For example, if you just happened to break a lamp in your apartment in Thailand, that cost would come out of the deposit.

 We view the cost of the program as a replacement of your monthly living expenses.
-Based on our research, on average people spend about $2,000 - $2,500 per month on rent/mortgage + lights + electricity + water + cable + internet Instead of paying all those bills each month, you make one monthly payment to us, we cover all of those things AND you get to live and work on vacation every day for a year.
+Based on our research, on average people spend about $2,000 - $2,500 per month on rent/mortgage + lights + electricity + water + cable + internet.
+Instead of paying all those bills each month, you make one monthly payment to us, we cover all of those things AND you get to live and work on vacation every day for a year.
+Along with that you get a few activities, events and excursions every month, a Community Manager to take care of everything for you, and a group of awesome people to travel with.
+That's A LOT more than what you're currently getting for your living expenses, right?

 We'd like to go a little deeper than the cost of this experience and help you decide how much you need throughout the year to cover your personal expenses such as: